CalCOFI/rCRUX/README.md

 It creates a `get_seeds_local` directory at `output_directory_path` if one doesn't yet exist, then creates a subdirectory inside `output_directory_path` named after `metabarcode_name`.
 It creates three files inside that directory.
 One represents the unfiltered output and another represents the output after filtering with user modifiable parameters and with appended taxonomy.
 Also generated is a summary of unique taxonomic ranks after filtering.

 ### Detailed Steps
-get_seeds_local passes the forward and reverse primer sequence for a given PCR product to [run_primer_blastn](https://lunagal.github.io/run_primer_blastn). run_primer_blastn takes the primer fasta file, and individually queries them against a blast formatted database using the task "blastn_short".
+get_seeds_local passes the forward and reverse primer sequence for a given PCR product to [run_primer_blastn](https://lunagal.github.io/run_primer_blastn). run_primer_blastn takes a fasta file containing only the forward and reverse primer, and individually queries them against a blast formatted database using the task "blastn_short".
 The result is an output table with the following columns of data: qseqid (query subject id), sgi (subject gi), saccver (subject accession version), mismatch (number of mismatches between the subject a query), sstart (subject start), send (subject end), staxids (subject taxids).

 The returned blast hits for each sequence are matched and checked to see if they generate plausible amplicon (e.g. amplify the same accession and are in the correct orientation to produce a PCR product).
 These hits are written to a file with the suffix `_unfiltered_get_seeds_local_output.csv`.
 These hits are further filtered for length and number of mismatches.

 Taxonomy is appended to these filtered hits using [get_taxonomizr_from_accession](https://lunagal.github.io/get_taxonomizr_from_accession).
 The results are written to to file with the suffix `_filtered_get_seeds_local_output_with_taxonomy.csv`.
 The number of unique instances for each rank in the taxonomic path for the filtered hits are tallied (NAs are counted once per rank) and written to a file with the suffix `_filtered_get_seeds_local_unique_taxonomic_rank_counts.txt`.

 **Note:**
 Information about the blastn parameters can be found in run_primer_blast, and by accessing blastn -help in your terminal.
-Default parameters were optimized to provide results similar to that generated through remote blast via primer-blast as implemented in [iterative_primer_search](https://lunagal.github.io/iterative_primer_search) and [modifiedPrimerTree_Functions](https://lunagal.github.io/modifiedPrimerTree_Functions).
+Default parameters were optimized to provide results similar to those generated through remote blast via primer-blast as implemented in [iterative_primer_search](https://lunagal.github.io/iterative_primer_search) and [modifiedPrimerTree_Functions](https://lunagal.github.io/modifiedPrimerTree_Functions).
 The number of alignments returned for a given blast search is hardcoded at "-num_alignments", "10000000",

 ### Parameters